© Crown copyright 2017

 Make sure your community has the best opportunity to do well.
 Think about who is (and should be) a member of your community.
 Work with your users to agree a criteria for membership.

-These are people who don’t qualify for membership, but are interested in joining a community.
+These are people who do not qualify for membership, but are interested in joining a community.

 Once you’ve established membership criteria, actively manage membership of the community.
 This includes: